homeruntech/rick-and-morty-native-template/INSTRUCTIONS.md

 If a particular Android SDK should be used instead of the default one (API 35), it should be specified in the README.

-The version of Node that should be used to run this project is specified in the `.node-version` file.
+The version of Node to use for this project is specified in the `.node-version` file.
 If you want to use a different version, you should update `.node-version` accordingly.

 ## Definition of done